owenBeresford/extra-panda/README.md

 - TODO: Want to add some CSS tests for crucial UI processes, like z-index.
 - TODO: Make support for win32.
 - TODO: Workout least stupid solution to test-harness needing unit tests, as its not simple code.
 - Am I aware that Vitest supports a GUI mode? [✔].
-It was doing that when I first started using this tool, see [https://vitest.dev/guide/ui.html] [https://vitest.dev/config/browser/playwright.html#actiontimeout] ~ UPDATE: a solution, not unlike mine.
+It was doing that when I first started using this tool, see [Vitest UI](https://vitest.dev/guide/ui.html) [Playwright action timeout](https://vitest.dev/config/browser/playwright.html#actiontimeout) ~ UPDATE: a solution, not unlike mine.
 Unless I read this feature wrongly, this is just an output driver, not running the modules in the browser.

 </details>
 <details>